syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 Dropdown list virtualization is a technique used to efficiently render extensive lists of items while minimizing the impact on performance.
 This method is particularly advantageous when dealing with large datasets because it ensures that only a fixed number of DOM (Document Object Model) elements are created.
 When scrolling through the list, existing DOM elements are reused to display relevant data instead of generating new elements for each item.
 This recycling process is managed internally.

 During virtual scrolling, the data retrieved from the data source depends on the popup height and the calculation of the list item height.
-Enabling the [enableVirtualization](../api/drop-down-list/#enableVirtualization) option in a dropdown list activates this virtualization technique. take and skip queries handled based
+Enabling the [enableVirtualization](../api/drop-down-list/#enableVirtualization) option in a dropdown list activates this virtualization technique.

 When fetching data from the data source, the [actionBegin](../api/drop-down-list/#actionbegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](../api/drop-down-list/#actioncomplete) event is triggered once the data is successfully fetched.

-Furthermore, IncrementalSearch is supported with virtualization in the DropDownList component.
-When a key is typed, the focus is moved to the respective element in the open popup state.
-In the closed popup state, the focus shifts to the corresponding item based on the typed key.
+Furthermore, Incremental Search is supported with virtualization in the DropDownList component.
+When a key is typed, the focus is moved to the respective element, and the value is updated in the component in the open popup state.
+In the closed popup state, the respective value is updated in the component based on the typed key.
+The Incremental Search functionality is well-suited for scenarios involving remote data binding.

-Please note that when the enableVirtualization property is enabled, the 'take' property of the Query parameter may not function as expected, as it is internally managed within our source code.
+When the enableVirtualization property is enabled, the bound action begin event level or action complete event level does not make a request based on the 'skip' and 'take' properties of the Query parameter.
+Instead, this process is internally managed and calculated based on certain dimensions with respect to the popup height.
+Virtualization is then performed using the 'skip' and 'take' properties of the Query parameter, determined by the popup height of the component.

 ## Binding local data

 The DropDownList can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the [fields](../api/drop-down-list/#fields) property.
-During virtual scrolling, the list is refreshed in accordance with the scroll offset value, prompting a request to retrieve data from the server.
-Concurrently, as data is being sourced, the `actionBegin` event is initiated prior to the commencement of data acquisition.
-Following the successful retrieval of data, the `actionComplete` event is activated, marking the completion of the data fetch process.
+When using virtual scrolling, the list updates based on the scroll offset value, triggering a request to fetch more data from the server.
+As the data is being fetched, the `actionBegin` event occurs before the data retrieval starts.
+Once the data retrieval is successful, the `actionComplete` event is triggered, indicating that the data fetch process is complete.

-Furthermore, IncrementalSearch is supported with virtualization in the DropDownList component.
-When a key is typed, the focus is moved to the respective element in the open popup state.
-In the closed popup state, the focus shifts to the corresponding item based on the typed key.
-The Incremental Search functionality is well-suited for scenarios that involve remote data binding case.

 In the following example, `id` column and `text` column from complex data have been mapped to the `value` field and `text` field, respectively.